Santoshkaluva/Source-ted/README.md

 Source-ted
 ==========

-Tedx is an event that invites the speakers from diverse areas to speak about their ideas, this is the source of the website.
+TEDx is an event that invites speakers from diverse areas to express their ideas, this is just source of the website.
 Please visit ( www.tedxgitamuniversity.com)